Data Quality Metric Library

 Specific comments on the metric

 For RCAs that have not yet migrated to AMDS, the metric will continue to use the owner of the carriageway section that the pole is located on, as the owner of the light cannot be accurately identified.
+Classic RAMM also still requires that a light be attached to a pole.

 Metric changed from reporting the percentage of streetlight pole to streetlight light records with a replacement date in the last three financial years.